-In terms of reach, both have a huge user base and there is no way you can risk missing out one in favor of the other.
-And while Facebook has a ton of ad targeting options, Instagram has stronger organic reach.
+In terms of reach, both have a huge user base and there is no way you can risk missing out on one in favor of the other.
+And while Facebook has a ton of ad targeting options, Instagram has a stronger organic reach.
 The latter also has a lead when it comes to engagement.
-In fact, Instagram posts with location have 79 percent more engagement.
+In fact, Instagram posts with locations have 79 percent more engagement.

 4. Constantly Refine your Email Marketing

 To have a profitable business process, you need to have not only conversions but also repeat customers.
-However, your ecommerce conversion funnel will show you that the difference between total number of sessions and transactions is really huge.
+However, your eCommerce conversion funnel will show you that the difference between the total number of sessions and transactions is really huge.

 - Abandoned Cart